-If I hadn’t attended that workshop in Houston, I am pretty sure I wouldn’t be working with others that have experienced trauma or writing about this today.
+If I hadn’t attended that workshop in Houston over 39 years ago, I am pretty sure I wouldn’t be working with others that have experienced trauma or writing about this today.

-I have used this procedure in person and over the telephone/Zoom with hundreds of people over the past thirty-eight years.
-I have never had an unsuccessful client session with a client experiencing flashbacks.
+I have used this procedure in person and over the telephone/Zoom with hundreds of people over the past thirty-nine years.
+I have never had an unsuccessful client session with a client experiencing PTSD flashbacks.

 Around the same time period (1984) a brilliant therapist/teacher, Steve Andreas (1935-2018) recorded a therapy session with a lady using this procedure to cure her phobia to bees.
 Steve did a followup interview twenty-five years later with her.
 More on Steve later..